Everyone should use a water flosser.

 We recommend using the water flosser before brushing your teeth.
-After flossing, plaques and food particles left around your gumline, and then a toothbrush can remove them effectively.
+After flossing, plaques and food particles are left around your gum line, and then a toothbrush can remove them effectively.

 Dentists suggest to floss teeth at least once a day, you can do more if you wear braces or have orthodontic work.

 Of course, water flossers can’t replace toothbrushes, just supplements, we still need to brush our teeth with toothpastes.

 More and more people find it is so convenient and efficient to use a water flosser, and the string floss is hard to push and easy to hurt gums.
 People who wear braces and have orthodontic or dental work will prefer this oral irrigator to some extent, fully charged once and can be used for around one month (2 minutes for once a day).

 Plaque is a yellowish film that forms on the teeth, and if we don’t brush and floss daily, plaque will be hardened into tartar, which can only be removed by a professional dentist.